Desertification: Sand and dust storms

 There has been a 25% increase in global annual dust emissions between the late nineteenth century to present day.
 The increase of desertification has also increased the amount of loose sand and dust that the wind can pick up ultimately resulting in a storm.
 For example, dust storms in the Middle East "are becoming more frequent and intense in recent years" because "long-term reductions in rainfall [cause] lower soil moisture and vegetative cover".

 Dust storms can contribute to certain respiratory disorders such as pneumonia, skin irritations, asthma and many more.
 They can pollute open water, reduce the effectiveness of clean energy efforts, and halt most forms of transportation.

 Dust and sand storms can have a negative effect on the climate which can make desertification worse.
 Dust particles in the air scatter incoming radiation from the sun (Hassan, 2012).
 The dust can provide momentary coverage for the ground temperature but the atmospheric temperature will increase.
-This can disform and shorten the life time of clouds which can result in less rainfall.
+This can disform and shorten the lifetime of clouds which can result in less rainfall.